 I was thinking of getting a pet ferret, but before buying, I had a lot of questions in my mind.
 So I started googling, and one of the problems in a forum startled me.
-It was about a ferret, not drinking water.
-So I went on my journey to research and found all the reasons.
-This would be helpful to both my readers who own a pet ferret and me.
+It was about a ferret not drinking water.
+So I went on my journey to research and find all the reasons about it.
+This is what I found out.

 But that’s not all; ferrets can have several water-related problems, and a lot of them need to be understood before buying a ferret or to keeping a ferret healthy.
 Please read the article completely to understand every aspect of problems related to these subjects.

 How to check if the ferret needs water (ferret dehydration symptoms)

 There are several ways to find out whether a ferret is suffering from dehydration or not.
 Some of the most common are: –

 - decrease in the amount of urine and its frequency.

 Furthermore, there are stages of dehydration.
 All of these methods depend on the tenting of the skin.

 At 6% dehydration, which is the earliest point at which dehydration can be detected clinically, the ferret would not frequently be urinating and should have a slightly dry mouth.
 The skin also would not be tenting and would roll back on release.

 At 8% dehydration, the skin would not be as tentative as before and would take more time to roll back.
 The ferret would not have urinated in some time, the mouth would be dry, and eyes would be slightly dull.